 Innate immune receptor, such as Toll-like receptors, C-type lectin receptors (CLRs) and cytosolic receptors, recognize not only pathogen-associated molecular patterns but also self-molecules derived of dead cells or cancer cells and activates immune cells.
-We have discovered Dectin-1, one of CLRs, recognizes tumor-derived glycan structure leading to enforced tumor-killing by NK cells.
-Recently, we also found that Dectin-2 and MCL are required for the suppression of liver tumor metastasis.
-Studies for other CLRs are also on-going.
+We discovered Dectin-1, one of CLRs, recognizes tumor-derived glycan structure leading to enforced tumor-killing by NK cells.
+In addition, we discovered that Dectin-2 and MCL are also involved in tumor suppression.
+Studies for other innate receptors are also on-going.
 On the other hand, it has been emerging that commensal microorganisms make enormous impacts on our immune system.
-We are now investigating effects of intestinal microorganisms on hosts' immune cells to delineate mechanisms for homeostasis of immune system and tissue as well as disease pathgenesis.
+We are now investigating effects of intestinal microorganisms on hosts' immune cells to delineate mechanisms for homeostasis of immune system and tissue as well as disease pathogenesis.

 For the current research projects listed below, utilizing advanced molecular biology techniques and several gene-deficient mouse strain, we strive to establish the molecular basis towards conquest of infection, autoimmune and inflammatory diseases, and cancers.
 We now also engage in Max Planck-The University of Tokyo Center for Integrative Inflammology and also in a graduate student's education program.